Anushka091922/Codeher-EduHub/README.md

 # Features:

-1)on the website the user will get the list of free courses only and not the paid ones.
+1)on the website, the user will get the list of free courses, not the paid ones.

-2)student can have access to all the free courses from all the platforms combined on the
+2) Students can have access to all the free courses from all the platforms combined on the

 single website Edu-Hub.